pixelczar/atlas/docs/status.md

 # Visual Sitemap Explorer - Project Status

-## Current Status: ✅ Project-Based Sitemap Visualization Implemented
+## Current Status: ✅ Advanced Sitemap Visualization with Hierarchical Layouts

-The Atlas project now supports a project-based workflow where each domain becomes a project.
-Users can input a domain, Atlas automatically checks for sitemap.xml, parses the sitemap, and creates an interactive visual diagram of all pages.
+The Atlas project now supports a comprehensive project-based workflow with advanced visualization features.
+Users can input a domain, Atlas automatically checks for sitemap.xml, parses the sitemap, and creates an interactive visual diagram with multiple layout algorithms, search functionality, and real-time collaboration.

 ## Completed Items